-Watching the industry’s reaction to a changing, and what many people consider challenging, landscape has been interesting.
+Watching the industry’s reaction to market change and what many people consider to be a challenging landscape has been interesting.
 Markets rise and fall, and that is the nature of our industry; but it’s how agencies react that will ultimately determine their fate.

 The first thing to go, and the most dangerous, is always energy.
 This shift in energy changes discussion and chatter within the business and results in a drop in enquiry and traffic.